Controversies regarding the role of the Emperor of Japan: Imperial Household Law and Constitutional Law

 Another issue was state support for the Yasukuni Shrine.
 This shrine, located in Tokyo near the Imperial Palace, was established during the Meiji era as a repository for the souls of soldiers and sailors who died in battle, thus a holy place rather than simply a war memorial.
 Conservatives introduced bills five times during the 1970s to make it a "national establishment," but none was adopted.
 On the fortieth anniversary of the end of World War II in Japan, on August 15, 1985, Prime Minister Nakasone Yasuhiro and members of his cabinet visited the shrine in an official capacity, an action viewed as a renewed conservative effort, outside the Diet, to invest the shrine with official status.

 Despite the veneer of Westernization and Article 20's prohibition of state support of the emperor's religious or ceremonial activities, his postwar role was in some ways more like that of traditional rather than prewar emperors.
-Contrary to early Shōwa era (1926–45), during the Meiji (1868-1912) and Taishō (1912–26) eras, the emperor himself was not actively involved in politics.
+Contrary to early Shōwa era (1926–1945), during the Meiji (1868–1912) and Taishō (1912–1926) eras, the emperor himself was not actively involved in politics.
 His political authority, however, was immense, and military and bureaucratic elites acted in his name.
 The "symbolic" role of the emperor after 1945, however, recalled feudal Japan, where political power was monopolized and exercised by the shoguns, and where the imperial court carried on a leisurely, apolitical existence in the traditional capital of Kyoto and served as patrons of culture and the arts.

-In 2007, a member of the Imperial Family, Prince Tomohito said of the Royals' role, "If you ask me what the imperial family is all about, and I think and think and think about it, the very final conclusion is that our meaning lies in our simply existing," the prince said.
+In 2007, a member of the Imperial Family, Prince Tomohito said of the Royals' role, "If you ask me what the imperial family is all about, and I think and think and think about it, the very final conclusion is that our meaning lies in our simply existing".
 The royals, he said, could fulfill their duties simply by "waking up in the morning, eating breakfast, eating lunch, eating dinner, then going to sleep, repeating that 365 days a year."